Naetion/Guides/NAETION/naetion-yield.md

-# HJAELP Yield
+# NAETION Yield

-HJÆLP Yield is designed to generate yield in a variety of ways for both HJÆLP platform users as well as more technically savvy users who can interact with the protocol through the HJAELP Yield dApp.
+HJÆLP Yield is designed to generate yield in a variety of ways for both HJÆLP platform users as well as more technically savvy users who can interact with the protocol through the NAETION Yield dApp.
 It is currently [in development](../roadmap.md).

 HJÆLP Yield is a yield aggregator that allows users to generate yield through yield farming, lending, and borrowing.
 It aggregates the best performing yield pools from across different DeFi protocols and uses battle-tested strategies to increase yield and decrease risk.